 When accessing directories on web hosting environments, there's a default order that files are located and loaded.
 Based on that order, you could see different results depending on what files are present.

 Default File Priority

-This means that if your WordPress site has an index.html file within your site's main directory, it will be the file that's delivered to visitors instead of the index.php that would load the entire WordPress instance before delivering the page.
+This means that if your WordPress site has an index.html file within your site's main directory, it will be the file that's delivered to visitors instead of the index.php, loading your static page instead of WordPress.

 Static Pages Using Index Files

 If your home page doesn't have dynamic elements that would require server-side work, it's a great idea to place your home page here as a static HTML file.